Derived category

 The development of the derived category, by Alexander Grothendieck and his student Jean-Louis Verdier shortly after 1960, now appears as one terminal point in the explosive development of homological algebra in the 1950s, a decade in which it had made remarkable strides.
 The basic theory of Verdier was written down in his dissertation, published finally in 1996 in Astérisque (a summary had earlier appeared in SGA 4½).
 The axiomatics required an innovation, the concept of triangulated category, and the construction is based on localization of a category, a generalization of localization of a ring.
 The original impulse to develop the "derived" formalism came from the need to find a suitable formulation of Grothendieck's coherent duality theory.
 Derived categories have since become indispensable also outside of algebraic geometry, for example in the formulation of the theory of D-modules and microlocal analysis.
 Recently derived categories have also become important in areas nearer to physics, such as D-branes and mirror symmetry.

+Unbounded derived categories were introduced by Spaltenstein in 1988.